An Engineering Consultant and Professional Photographer with 40 years of experience in digital imaging.

 - The visual differences between correctly rendered sRGB, aRGB and ProPhotoRGB images are relatively small.
 Indeed, on consumer grade monitors and printers, they can be difficult to spot.
 Even on professional grade monitors and printers the visual difference is often far less noticeable than the relative sizes of the colour spaces might suggest.

 Figure 6 gives an example.
 This figure was produced by creating ProPhotoRGB, aRGB and sRGB versions of the same RAW image of a Passport Colour Checker Target and then correctly rendering them all in Photoshop and taking a screenshot.
 Obviously there are limitations in this comparison as all images have been rendered on a monitor with restricted colour space.
-Therefore, to overcome this limitation I have posted the jpeg files for each image on-line at https://postimg.cc/gallery/1lm43xh4m/ The images can be downloaded and compared on screen or as printouts.
+Therefore, to overcome this limitation, the jpeg files used to produce Figures 6-10 are available on-line here.
+The images can be downloaded and compared on screen or as printouts.

 - Some of the images on the internet, which are used to demonstrate the differences between each colour spaces, are produced by generating various spectrum gradients in sRGB, aRGB and ProPhotoRGB workspaces using Photoshop.
 These images need to be interpreted with caution as they contain a large range of mathematically produced colours.
 These colours are concentrated at the edges of each colour space to deliberately emphasise the differences between each colour space.
 Such colours can lie outside the range that typical digital cameras are sensitive to, or appear in normal scenes.
 The spectrum gradient data created by the gradient fill tool in Photoshop is also not encoded (converted) to suit a particular colour space.
 The same numerical RGB values are simply inserted into the image and then decoded using whatever colour space profile is assigned to the image.
 Every pixel generated contains at least one colour that is fully saturated (value = 255).
 This is analogous to filling the vehicle speed data file with values from 0-250 and then examining how each decoding method (sMPH, aMPH or ProMPH) interprets this data.

 Examples of a spectrum gradient crossed with a luminosity gradient (often referred to as a Granger chart) created in each colour space are shown in Figure 8.
-(16 bit TIFF versions of these images are also available online at the same URL).
 This extreme test shows clear differences between the colour spaces.

 - Examples of simple spectrum gradients created in each colour space are shown in Figure 9.
-(16 bit TIFF versions of these images are also available online at the same URL).
 Again, this extreme test shows clear visible differences between the colour spaces.

 - Comparisons between synthesised images like these are often used to support recommendations to use AdobeRGB or ProPhotoRGB instead of sRGB.

 - However…. the differences between digital camera images of real scenes, taken in RAW format, then processed in each of the colour spaces and correctly rendered, will be less noticeable, especially when viewed or printed on consumer grade monitors and printers.
 This is illustrated by the following images of a real spectrum created by sunlight passing through a prism and projected onto a white sheet of paper to produce a saturated sweep of natural colours.
-The RAW image was processed to produce sRGB, AdobeRGB and ProPhotoRGB versions and saved as 16 bit TIFs at the same URL.
+The RAW image was processed to produce sRGB, AdobeRGB and ProPhotoRGB versions.
 Figure 10 shows a montage of the three images.

 - Carry out your own tests to determine which colour space best suits your needs.